NilPointer-Software/bdfd-wiki/src/bdscript/isNumber.md

 # $isNumber
-Returns whether or not the provided value is a number.
+Returns whether the provided value is a number or not.

 > 🧙‍♂️ 'true' means the value is a number, 'false' means it isn't.